provocon/hello-cms-9/README.md

 # Configurable Hello World Content

-A Hello World content set as a minimal demo site or a starting point to set up a new site in an otherwise empty system.
+A Hello World content set as a minimal demo site or a starting point.
+You can use it to set up a new site next to existing ones or even in an otherwise empty system.

 Of course global base content and themes must be available and the theme in use defaults to the `corporate-theme`.

-The Corporate Site Demo content may reside next to this.
+Other Demo content may reside next to this.

+## Feedback

+Please use the [issues][issues] section of this repository at [github][github] for feedback.

 ## Configure Content